 Benefits provided.
 LGERS provides retirement, disability and survivor benefits.
 Retirement benefits are determined as 1.85% of the member's average final compensation times the member's years of creditable service.
 A member's average final compensation is calculated as the average of a member's four highest consecutive years of compensation.
-General employee plan members are eligible to retire with unreduced retirement benefits at age 65 with five years of creditable service, at age 60 with 25 years of creditable service, or at any age with 30 years of creditable service or at age 60 with five years of creditable service (age 55 for firefighters and rescue squad workers).
+General employee plan members are eligible to retire with unreduced retirement benefits at age 65 with five years of creditable service, at age 60 with 25 years of creditable service, or at any age with 30 years of creditable service.
+General employee plan members are eligible to retire with reduced retirement benefits at age 50 with five years of creditable service (age 55 for firefighters and rescue squad workers).
 Disabled members may qualify for disability benefits at earlier ages.
 Survivor benefits are available to eligible beneficiaries of general employee plan members who die while in active service or within 180 days of their last day of service and who have either completed 20 years of creditable service regardless of age (15 years of creditable service for firefighters and rescue squad workers who are killed in the line of duty) or have completed five years of service and have reached age 60.
 Eligible beneficiaries may elect to receive a monthly Survivor's Alternate Benefit for life in lieu of the return of the member's contributions that is generally available to beneficiaries of deceased members.
 The plan does not provide for automatic post-retirement benefit increases.
 Cost of living benefit increases are contingent upon investment gains of the plan at the discretion of the LGERS Board of Trustees, except as authorized by the General Assembly.